Tony Brackens: Professional career

-He was taken in the second round of the 1996 NFL draft by the Jacksonville Jaguars, for whom he played his entire professional career.
+He was taken in the second round of the 1996 NFL draft, 33rd overall, by the Jacksonville Jaguars, for whom he played his entire professional career.
 His lone Pro Bowl appearance came in 2000, after the 1999 season in which he had 12 sacks and 8 forced fumbles.
-As of 2011, he held the all-time Jacksonville Jaguars records for several categories: sacks (55), fumble recoveries (13) and forced fumbles (28).
-He is also the leading tackler (all-time) among Jaguars defensive ends.
+When he retired, he held the all-time Jacksonville Jaguars records for several categories: sacks (55), fumble recoveries (13) and forced fumbles (28) and was the leading tackler (all-time) among Jaguars defensive ends.

 He was released in 2004, after a series of troubling leg injuries and operations.
 He ultimately decided to retire, saying that recent rule changes had made it impossible for him to play his style of football.
 He said, "Mentally and physically, I thought I could probably still do it, but I didn’t want to put up with all the rule changes.
 All the stuff they’re doing to players takes the fun out of the game."
 The moment in which he was let go was captured by NFL Films in "Jacksonville Jaguars: Inside the Training Camp", an unofficial version of the Hard Knocks TV series.